 - Instructors will now only have one comprehensive Instructor Manual to teach the class with instead of flipping back and forth between their Manual and the Student Workbook

 - The Instructor Manual and Student Workbooks include both Oregon and Washington information and laws

 - More graphics have been added to the curriculum, and yes, by popular demand, there is an image of a bed bug in the new curriculum

 - The ability to provide all Rent Well instructors access to incredibly cheap background screens for students

 - A new online platform for instructors to communicate and connect with one another

-- Curriculum that is in alignment with the standards of the now, state-funded, Rental Assurance For Tenancy (RAFT) Fund for all Rent Well graduates
+- Curriculum that is in alignment with the standards of the now, state-funded, Rental Guarantee Program for all eligible Rent Well graduates

 - The ability to purchase pre-made, bound Student Workbooks from the Rent Well Program for a discounted rate